 PlatformTypical Sync IntervalNotes

-Airbnb~3 hoursCan force manual sync from calendar settings
+Airbnb~3 hoursManual sync available from Calendar settings

 Vrbo~6 hoursSlower refresh; manual refresh available